bavla/netsJSON/README.md

 # netsJSON
 JSON format for network analysis

-On February 26, 2019 renamed from netJSON to netsJSON because the collision with http://netjson.org/rfc.html.
+On February 26, 2019 the format was renamed from netJSON to netsJSON because of the collision with http://netjson.org/rfc.html.

 http://vladowiki.fmf.uni-lj.si/doku.php?id=notes:net:json